 - Provide safe, effective, and high-quality interpretation

 - Over 80 hours of medical interpreting and educational training

 - Eligible to register for one the accredited medical/healthcare interpreter certification exams.

-This program consists of two required courses: Introduction to Medical Interpreting (next offering in January, 2022) and Advanced Medical Interpreting (offered in May, 2022).
+This program consists of two required courses: Introduction to Medical Interpreting (next offering in September, 2022) and Advanced Medical Interpreting (offered in Spring, 2023).
 Each course will have 40 hours of online instruction.
 Participants must complete the Introduction to Medical Interpreting course with a grade of C or higher in order to be allowed to proceed to the second course.
 Participants who complete both courses, with an average grade of C or higher, will receive a certificate of completion.

 Who Should Attend: